Mandy and the mega-merger: Bringing Tabcorp and Tatts' tech and talent together

 Unsurprisingly, the last year has been a time of major change for all involved.

-“My board changed, my boss changed, my CEO changed, my executive peers changed and everything below that was impacted in some way shape or form,” says Mandy Ross, chief information officer of Tabcorp.
+“My board changed, my boss changed, my CEO changed, my executive peers changed and everything below that was impacted in some way, shape or form,” says Mandy Ross, chief information officer of Tabcorp.

-Amid this change, Ross was handed a huge challenge: consolidate the technology of two huge companies, align all the processes and leadership structures and ways of working of two 400-strong technology functions, and continue to deliver and innovate and not mess up on huge events like the Spring Racing Carnival, Melbourne Cup day and record Powerball lottery draws.
+Amid this change, Ross was handed a major challenge: consolidate the technology of two huge companies, align all the processes and leadership structures and ways of working of two 400-strong technology functions, and continue to deliver and innovate and not mess up on huge events like the Spring Racing Carnival, Melbourne Cup day and record Powerball lottery draws.

 “From a psychological, social level, it’s been really interesting.…all moving into the same tent and comparing notes – you found out that we’re all trying to tackle the same problems but taking slightly different approaches.
 That for me was enlightening,” Ross tells CIO Australia.